A simple wrapper arond docker-compose for local docker development inspired by https://git.521000.best/shipping-docker/vessel.

 export -f d

-is used to forward all commands to the container. composer install
+The d is used to forward all commands to the container. composer install or further commands can be executed simply by using

 d composer install

-Unfortunately, there are a few commands that can be both Linux and docker-compose commands such as rm, ps, kill, top, exec, help
+Unfortunately, there are a few commands that can be both Linux and docker-compose commands such as rm, ps, kill, top, exec, help.

-To execute these commands, you can simply mark them with a leading dot so that they are treated as docker-compose *
+To execute these commands, you can simply mark them with a leading dot so that they are treated as docker-compose * commands.

 For example, to delete a container, you can use